popphylotools/mvMapper/README.md

 Install
 -------

-Using docker, installation is as easy as:
+Once docker is installed, installation of mvMapper is as easy as:

 ```
 docker pull genomeannotation/mvmapper